drewrice2/GAR/README.md

 **But wait...
 The time to exhaust all possible layer creation combinations grows exponentially with number of layers!
 Why should I use GAR?**
 While this is true, GAR's randomization is supposed to be a research starting point.
 Randomly generating a few points within the superspace of parameters is better than a researcher manually constructing net architectures.
 By using GAR to identify a few candidate builds, a researcher can re-randomize given the new seeds or manually create architectures using the candidates as points of reference.

+### The next steps.

 Genomic programming is supposed to mirror evolution, in that the best performing genes are selected and mutated.
 In the future, GAR should support such functionality.
 Ideally, a meta-algorithm learning from and controlling each randomized Gene.
+The meta-structure will be called a Genome, and will be a set of randomized algorithms with the same criteria.
+A Genome would be an ideal place for a machine learning algorithm to learn which net architectures perform well and which do not.

 ---
 ### GAR is built on top of [Keras](https://github.com/fchollet/keras).